Richard Landes

 Richard Allen Landes (born 1949) is an American historian and author who specializes in medieval millennial thinking.
 Until 2015 he taught at Boston University, and then began working at Bar-Ilan University, Ramat Gan, Israel.
+Landes is also known for coining in part and popularizing Pallywood, a term used to accuse Palestinians of staging scenes of suffering and violence for the media.

 Biography

-Landes is the son of Harvard Professor of Economics and History David Landes.
+Landes is the son of Harvard professor of economics and gistory David Landes.
 His early publications were concerned with hagiography; his first published monograph was a translation of the vita of Saint Martial; his second on the scribe and forger Adémar de Chabannes.
 Until 2015 he was a professor in the Department of History at Boston University, and the director of Boston University's Center for Millennial Studies.
 Since 2015, he has been a Senior Fellow at the Center for International Communication at Bar-Ilan University, in Ramat Gan, Israel.

-Landes was formerly married to historian Paula Fredriksen.
+Landes was formerly married to historian of early Christianity Paula Fredriksen.
 He lives with his wife in Jerusalem.
+Landes's daughter, Aliza Landes, founded the military forces of Israel digital media initiative.

 Academic work

 Landes specializes in millennial thinking in the Middle Ages, particularly around the year 1000.
 In 2000, Landes published what was said to be the first encyclopedia on the topic of millennial movements in Europe, the Encyclopedia of Millennialism and Millennial Movements.
 Landes also published "Celebrating Orientalism" wherein he argues that the Palestinian critic Edward Said and Arabs in general do not like to be orientalized because of honour-shame culture.

-In "Orientalism, a Thousand and One Times" and "Warientalism, or the Carrier of Firewood," Landes' discourse is labelled Warientalist, a concept that refers to a discourse defined by power and sentiment rather than knowledge.
+In "Orientalism, a Thousand and One Times" and "Warientalism, or the Carrier of Firewood", Landes's discourse is labelled Warientalist, a concept that refers to a discourse defined by power and sentiment rather than knowledge.